Benefits of a Raised Dog Food Bowl

 If you have a puppy who will grow into a big dog, you may want to consider a height adjustable feeder.

 Small Size BreedsSmall sized dog breeds such as Dachshunds, Havanese, Pugs, Shih Ttzus, Toy Poodles and Westie's.
 The ideal dog bowl height for these small dogs is usually from 2 to 6 inches depending on the specific size of the dog.

 Beagles, Border Collies, Brittany Spaniels and Standard Schnauzers are examples of medium-sized dog breeds.
 Medium dogs will be most comfortable with a food bowl at a height between 7 to 12 inches.

 Large Size Breeds

-Large sized dog breeds include Boxers, Chow Chows, Collies, Dalmatians, Golden Retrievers should have a dog food bowl that is around 12 to 18 inches high.
+Large sized dog breeds include Boxers, Chow Chows, Collies, Dalmatians, Golden Retrievers may want a dog food bowl that is around 10 to 16 inches high.

 Extra Large Breeds

 Bloodhounds, Great Danes, Mastiffs and Saint Bernard's are examples of breeds that are classified as extra large.
 An extra large dog may be ideal suited to a feeding bowl at a height ranging from 18 to 24 inches.

 Growing dog?
 Check out our adjustable height pet feeders.